 Krui town center

-There is not a lot for the visiting tourist to purchase but the town's rugged look provides a strange appeal, making it worth taking a stroll through.
+The town's rugged look provide it's own appeal and are reminisent of Thailand's old Phuket town before it was developed.
 Along the main street there are many clothes and general goods stores, a pharmacy and ATM machines at Bank Lampung & Bank BRI (Mastercard only).
 The ATMs are not always working so don't rely on them for all your cash.

 Krui beach ~ Pantai Labuhan Jukung